edheltzel/dotfiles/README.md

 - `Brewfile`
 - `gem install.list`
-- `npm isntall -g.list`
+- `npm install -g.list`
 - `pip install.list`
 - `pip3 install.list`

 #### Repos

 This folder is a collection of my own repos, most are private `¯\_(ツ)_/¯`.
-The existing lists can easily be edited or replaced by custom lists. **note:** for each file you have a new folder will be created based on the file'sname.
+The existing lists can easily be edited or replaced by custom lists. **note:** for each file you have a new folder will be created based on the file's name.

 ## Contents